ispc/ispc/docs/ispc.rst

   mask will be set such that its value for a particular program instance is "on" if and only if the program instance wants to execute that statement.

-Note that these definition provide the compiler some latitude; for example, the program counter is allowed pass through a series of statements with the execution mask "all off" because doing so has no observable side-effects.
+Note that these definitions provide the compiler some latitude; for example, the program counter is allowed to pass through a series of statements with the execution mask "all off" because doing so has no observable side-effects.

 Elsewhere, we will speak informally of the *control flow coherence* of a